-A common issue is the "greenwashing" of products or sustainability policies in supply chains, in which companies misrepresent their certification status or ecolabels and do not actually meet the standards they are meant to.
+A common issue is the "greenwashing" of products or sustainability policies in supply chains, in which companies misrepresent their environmental activities in their campaigns, advertisements or disclaimers, or their certification status or ecolabels, and do not actually meet the standards they are meant to adhere to.
 It may be possible for consumers to bring legal action or make complaints where companies give misleading information about their deforestation and sustainable supply chain policies and products.